 2. Credit Hour(s): 3 Semeste r to be (Offered: Out of Sequence e 3.
 Course Counts As (check a [-] Part of a Degree Program General Education Requirement 11 7/ Elective Special e Needs (Workshop, seminar, special topic94 series, etc.) 4.
 Level of Instruction: Undergraduate X Graduate (/G) Both 5.
 Is this course cross-listed v vith another department?
-NO If so, list the cross-lis sted catalog number (s)? perspected for one rganizational cultural contexts and cultures of societal and cultural custor is ship actions via one's leadership ide e's leadership role and service leader DESCRIBE LIBRARY SUPPORT COURSE: If in rogram will rely on and use current us le database search websites for resps://www.uog.edu/student-servicer databases by subject" search page as needed request as the program e ADDITIONAL INFORM ms/manners of leading and collarity and co-leadership with oth rship role that connects and transparent of the sufficient library sources are available, aniversity library resources.
+NO If so, list the cross-lis sted catalog number (s)? perspected for one of the prayallal at: htt library on an 8. rganizational cultural contexts and cultures of societal and cultural custor is ship actions via one's leadership ide e's leadership role and service leader DESCRIBE LIBRARY SUPPORT COURSE: If in rogram will rely on and use current us le database search websites for resps://www.uog.edu/student-servicer databases by subject" search page as needed request as the program e ADDITIONAL INFORM ms/manners of leading and collarity and co-leadership with oth rship role that connects and transparent of the sufficient library sources are available, aniversity library resources.
 The pource material (i.e., OneSearch, s/rfk-library/).
 Additionally, the is sufficient.
 Recommendations expands.
 [ATION: To use Moodle as the sufficient of the sufficient TECH describe alte program o E-publicat current lis for access with stakeholders, and as a way ionally, the course will have stude arning communities in education arning communities in education arning communities in education arning communities in education arnives that will be used.
 If study is an online program.
 Studions, ERIC, JSTOR, ProQuest Dissect of databases noted under the sand subscriptions to specific or any management system, current of doing and engaging in dents analyze, critique and plan nal and organizational contexts.
 ES AVAILABLE TO udents will use and access the sertations & Thesis, etc. available subject "Education" on the nline journals will be addressed ent platform in use at UOG.
-AF PROVAL RECOMMENDE UNIT NATUI RE (use BLUE pen please) DATE For Program 6 (act 22c2 per pressey 03/14/2023 Div ision Chair 03/14/2023 Cha ir, College AAC/CC h 2 h/\ 03/15/2023 Dea ın Alic in C 6 CM 03/15/2023 Tec hnical Review (DESC) Ohn all 05/29/2023 UC RC/GCRC Combined re view Az 5 May 29, 2023 Pre sident, Faculty Senate C pp - 05/29/2023 Anita B PROVED: oria Enriquez- Approved (May 30, 2023 12:52 GMT+10) IOR VICE PRESIDENT ACADEMIC (Endorsen nent of , 0, 2023 DATE SEIN TOR VICE FRESHDENT ACADEMI C & STUDENT AFFAIRS DAIL
+API PROVAL RECOMMENDE UNIT NATUI RE (use BLUE pen please) DATE For Program 6 (act 22c2 pen pressey 03/14/2023 Div ision Chair 03/14/2023 Cha ir, College AAC/CC h 2 h/\ 03/15/2023 Dea ın Alic in C 6 CM 03/15/2023 Tec hnical Review (DESC) Ohn all 05/29/2023 UC RC/GCRC Combined re view Az 5 May 29, 2023 Pre sident, Faculty Senate C pp- 05/29/2023 Anita B PROVED: oria Enriquez- Approved (May 30, 2023 12:52 GMT+10) (Endorser nent of (, 0, 2023 5EN IOR VICE PRESIDENT ACADEMI C&STUDENT AFFAIRS DATE